This post may contain affiliate links. See disclosure for details.

 Instructions

-- Season the rib eye roast generously with salt and pepper.
+- Season the prime rib with salt and pepper.

-- Mix the chopped rosemary, garlic and olive oil together to form a paste.
+- Mix the chopped rosemary, garlic, au jus powder mix and olive oil together to form an oil rub.
 Set aside.

-- In a large cast iron skillet or oven proof pan on medium heat, add avocado oil and sear meat on all sides for around 3 minutes per side.
+- In a large cast iron skillet or oven proof pan on medium heat, add avocado oil and sear meat fat side down first, and then on all sides for around 3 minutes per side.

 - Remove skillet from heat.

-- Rub the herb garlic mix all over the roast.
+- Rub the herb garlic mix all over the prime rib.

-- Remove roast from skillet.
-Let the roast rest for at least 30 minutes before carving.
-You do this to make the juice stay in the roast.
+- Remove prime rib from skillet.
+Let it rest for at least 30-45 minutes before carving.
+You do this to make the juice stay in the rib.
+The longer you let it rest the better.

 Nutrition